 The Police have a duty and a responsibility to investigate criminal offences committed against children and such investigations should be carried out sensitively, thoroughly and professionally.
 There should be designated officers to tackle the abuse of children.
-Ideally, specialist child protection police officers should investigate all aspects of child abuse allegations.
+Ideally, specialist child protection police officers should investigate all aspects of child abuse allegations within the family, or committed by a carer, where the victim is under 8 years of age.
 Child protection work should not be seen solely as the role of specialized officers and all police officers should understand that it is a fundamental part of their duties.
 In addition to their duty to investigate crime, the Police should also recognize the importance of inter-agency working in combating child abuse and there are well established procedures for undertaking joint investigations and for sharing information.
 The fact that the police are involved does not necessarily mean that criminal proceedings will result.
 The Police have powers to ensure immediate protection of children believed to be suffering from, or at risk of significant harm.